JC01111/Leetcode/README.md

 ___

 ### Array / String
+For array, sometimes we can setup left and right array to represent value before or at index i, then calculate results at the same time in the second pass.
 General cases we want to replace element with non-repeating element in `nums`, so we set an index to keep track of repeating position.

 |Array / String|||||